Afghanistan travel advice

 Road safety

-Road conditions and road safety are poor throughout the country.
-Drivers often drive at excessive speeds.
-Drivers are aggressive and reckless.
-Drivers do not respect traffic laws, and Afghan police do not enforce them.
+Drivers are aggressive, reckless and often drive at excessive speeds.
+They usually don’t respect traffic laws, and Afghan police do not enforce them.

 Overland travel

-• Avoid undertaking overland travel unless you’re accompanied by armed security guards
+• Avoid undertaking overland travel unless you’re accompanied by vetted and armed security guards

 • Always travel in groups